cyberark/simple-llm-eval/docs/getting-started/quickstart.md

     uv add simpleval
     ```

+???- note "Using uvx"

+    **Run any command with uvx, for example:**

+    ```bash
+    uvx simpleval init
+    ```

+    !!! warning "Important Note"
+        Since uvx runs commands in an isolated environment, you will not have the benefits of a virtual environment when implementing your own handlers.

+        In this case, consider creating a virtual environment and installing the package as described above.

 ### Usage

 ✅ Run `simpleval init` and follow the instructions, or instead, follow the [Tutorial](./tutorial.md) section.